2020 Cowboy Way Jubilee

 You will PAY the Workshop Leader @ the Time of the Workshop!
 Bring Cash!

-Join Booger Brown for a roping clinic to receive one on one help with the groundwork and fundamentals of roping.
-At each clinic, Booger works with 10-20 participants and invites spectators to watch the event.
-Booger is focused on safety and getting the basics down.
+Join Pro Rodeo’ers for a roping clinic to receive one on one help with the groundwork and fundamentals of roping.
+At each clinic, 10-20 participants work directly with the instructor.
+Spectators are encouraged to watch the event.
+The focus is on safety and getting the basics down.
 Remember to bring your own Lariat—that’s a specialized rope (not any old rope will do!
 We will try to have a few on hand to borrow).
 Try Orsheln’s, Tractor Supply, or search for “Lariat Rope” online.
 An 18 to 20 foot is good to start.
 No longer than 30 feet please!

 60 mins. $15/person (Harmonica included) OR $35/person includes harmonica and book